How Has Your Experience Been In Handling Domestic Battery Matters?

 How Often Are Instances Of Domestic Battery Linked To A Divorce Scenario?

-When people are getting divorced, their relationship has deteriorated to its lowest point.
-So, emotions are high, and there‘s probably a lot of arguing.
+When people are getting divorced, their relationship has deteriorated to its lowest point, with resources such as https://www.thetxattorneys.com/fort-worth-divorce/high-net-worth-divorce, or my services, being looked into to start the process of separating the two parties.
+Emotions are high, and there‘s probably a lot of arguing.
 Because of that highly charged environment, divorce and domestic violence often go hand in hand, but every case is different.
 Many people also file for an order of protection in divorce situations.
 Another thing to consider is that generally, any domestic battery criminal charge would not be a basis to obtain a larger monetary settlement in a divorce.

 Are False Allegations Of Domestic Battery Or Violence Common?